theguega/neural-mpc/report/main.typ

   min_theta quad L(pi_theta(X), tau_"MPC")
 $

 where $L$ is a loss function that measures the difference between the predicted torque and the expert MPC torque.
-We investigate a range of models, from traditional machine learning to deep learning architecture, to understand their effectiveness in approximating the MPC.
+We investigate a range of models, from traditional machine learning to deep learning architecture, to understand their effectiveness in approximating the MPC policy.
 For this task we compare the performance with 2 different loss functions :
 - Mean Squared Error (MSE)
 - Mean Absolute Error (MAE)

 == Regression Baselines

-As baseline comparisons, we evaluate several models from the Scikit-Learn library.
-To establish a performance benchmark, we utilize standard implementations from scikit-learn.
-These models operate on the flat dataset, treating each timestep as independent.
-First, Random Forest Regressor and Gradient Boosting Regressor which are tree-based algorithms.
-And second, a shallow MLP Regressor as baseline to compare against deeper custom architectures.
+As baselines, we evaluate several models from the scikit-learn library to establish performance benchmarks.
+These models operate on the flat dataset, treating each timestep as an independent sample.
+We include tree-based regressors (Random Forest and Gradient Boosting) and a shallow MLP regressor as a lightweight baseline to compare against our deeper custom architectures.

 == Custom Multi-Layer Perceptron (MLP)